kepano/kepano-obsidian/Readme.md

 ### Folders

 I use very few folders.
-My personal notes such as journal entries are primarily in the root.
+My personal notes are primarily in the root, these are my journal entries.
 Folders are for everything else.
 The folders I use:

 - **Attachments** for images, PDFs, etc
 - **Clippings** for articles and other pages captured with my [web clipper](https://stephango.com/obsidian-web-clipper) written by other people